 “We’re honored to have had the opportunity to partner with the US Postal Service and are humbled by the profound impact our technology is having on their everyday business operations,” said Amit Vij, co-founder and CEO, Kinetica.
 “This IDC Award demonstrates the tremendous value that real-time analytics and visualizations can have when applied to solve supply chains, logistics, and a range of other business challenges.”

-Kinetica is a GPU-accelerated, distributed, in-memory database that delivers truly real-time response to queries on large, complex and streaming data sets: 100x faster performance at 1/10 of the hardware of traditional databases.
-Kinetica is fully distributed, and simplified data structures lead to more predictable scale out.
+Kinetica is a GPU-accelerated, in-memory analytics database that delivers truly real-time response to queries on large, complex and streaming data sets: 100x faster performance at 1/10 of the hardware of traditional databases.
+Kinetica’s fully distributed architecture and simplified data structures lead to more predictable scale out on industry-standard hardware.
 In-database analytics via user-defined functions (UDFs) open the way for converged AI and BI workloads accelerated by GPUs.
 Kinetica comes with native geospatial and visualization pipeline for interactive location-based analytics.
 Organizations use Kinetica to simultaneously ingest, explore, analyze and visualize data within milliseconds to make critical decisions and find efficiencies, lower cost, generate new revenue, and improve customer experience.
 Learn more at kinetica.com.